shahabu/E-Commerce/README.md

 Telegram Manager
   Service provides tools to work with multiple telegram accounts such as save session, subscribe to the channel and view all channel posts.
-Also it consists of not     really bad logic? friendly and understandable code.

 Tech stack
   Python 3.9